unibo-spe/spe-slides/content/10-ddd/_index.md

 ### Purpose

-+ Factories encapsulate the creation logic for complex objects
++ Factories encapsulate the _creation logic_ for _complex objects_
     * making it evolvable, interchangeable, replaceable

-+ They ease the enforcement of invariants
++ They ease the enforcement of _invariants_

-+ They support dynamic selection of the most adequate implementation
++ They support _dynamic selection_ of the most adequate _implementation_
+    + while _hiding_ the actual implementation choice

 ### Remarks

-- DDD’s notion of factory is quite wide
+- DDD's notion of factory is quite loose
     + DDD's Factories $\supset$ GOF's Factories $\cup$ Builders $\cup$ ...

 ---

 ## Factories (constraints)

-- They are usually identityless and stateless objects
+- They are usually _identity-less_ and _state-less_ objects
     + recall the [abstract factory pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern)

-- May be implemented as classes in most OOP languages
+- May be implemented as _classes_ in most OOP languages

-- Provide methods to instantiate entities or value objects
+- Provide methods to _instantiate_ entities or value objects

-- Usually they require no mutable field/property
+- Usually they require _no mutable_ field/property

 - No need to implement `equals()` and `hashCode()` on JVM